Spirals and heteroclinic cycles in a spatially extended Rock-Paper-Scissors model of cyclic dominance: Discussion

+Models related to~\eqref{eq:RPS_PDEs} with one species ($b=c=0$, the Fisher--KPP equation) and with two species ($c=0$, the Lotka--Volterra system) are used to describe moving fronts between regions of different genes or species.
+Although in these models the equilibria having real eigenvalues imposes a constraint on the wavespeed, the speed that is observed is set by details of the initial population profiles.
+In the case of the Fisher--KPP equation, there is a lower bound of~$2$ on the front propagation speed~\cite{Fisher1937}.
+Our success in describing the dynamics of spirals in the three-species case, without reference to details of the initial conditions, relies on the interesting structures being periodic TW, rather than fronts, and on these TW arising in a Hopf bifurcation, which is absent in the Fisher--KPP equantion and the Lotka--Volterra system.

-An alternative approach to studying the effect of spatial structure on cyclic dominance introduces mutation between the three species, leading to a Hopf bifurcation from the coexistence equilibrium~\cite{Szczesny2013,Szczesny2014}.
-Properties of small-amplitude (weakly nonlinear) spirals close to this Hopf bifurcation can be inferred by reducing~\eqref{eq:RPS_PDEs} to a complex Ginzburg--Landau equation.
-Our approach treats the TW as fully nonlinear, close to a heteroclinic cycle, complementing the earlier work.
-Stability predictions cannot be compared directly.
-True 2D spirals are in between these two extremes, but both approaches yield a $\sigma^{-\frac{1}{2}}$ scaling (for small~$\sigma$) of the wavelength of the~TWs.
+Our approach complements that taken by~\cite{Reichenbach2008}, where spirals are described in terms of a Complex Ginzburg--Landau equation (CGLE).
+Strictly, this description requires a Hopf bifurcation from the coexistence equilibrium in~\eqref{eq:RPS_PDEs}.
+There is a (degenerate) Hopf bifurcation at $\sigma=0$.
+Its degeneracy can be broken by including the effect of mutation~\cite{Mobilia2010}, and an asymptotic description of small-amplitude (weakly nonlinear) spirals close to the coexistence equilibrium can be inferred by reducing~\eqref{eq:RPS_PDEs} (with mutation) to the CGLE~\cite{Szczesny2013,Szczesny2014}.
+In contrast, our approach treats the TW as fully nonlinear, close to a heteroclinic cycle.
+The stability predictions cannot be compared directly, and true 2D spirals are in between these two extremes, but both approaches yield a $\sigma^{-\frac{1}{2}}$ scaling (for small~$\sigma$) of the wavelength of the~TWs.

+In spite of the prevalence of spirals in this model, spirals have yet to be observed in nature or in experiments involving non-hierarchical competitive relationships between species.
+It may be that the model is too simple and neglects important effects~\cite{Weber2014,Kelsic2015}, it may be that the system is operating in a regime where spirals are entirely fragmented (and indeed the parameters are hard to estimate~\cite{Warne2016}), or it may be that the spirals that should be present are in fact larger than the domain under consideration or smaller than the spacing between sampling locations~\cite{Mobilia2016}.
+Notwithstanding these caveats, the Rock--Paper--Scissors model remains an appealing reference model for cyclic competition.

+\acknowledgments The authors would like to thank Graham Donovan, Edgar Knobloch, Mauro Mobilia and Hinke Osinga for helpful discussions regarding this work.
+This work was started during a visit of CMP to Leeds partly funded by a Scheme~2 grant from the London Mathematical Society and the University of Auckland.